ceu-lang/ceu/docs/manual/v0.30/docs/statements/abstractions.md

 `(` and `)`.
 Each parameter specifies an [entity class](../storage_entities/#entity-classes) with modifiers, a type and an identifier.
-A `void` list specifies that the abstraction has no parameters.
+A `none` list specifies that the abstraction has no parameters.

 Code abstractions also specify an output return type.
 A `code/await` may use `NEVER` as output to indicate that it never returns.